|

 wrongful death case with his criminal defense

 lawyer daughter.
+"It's

 my first novel, written at the urging of Barbara,